kubevirt/community/design-proposals/vm-memory-dump.md

 The implementation wil be split to several phases:
 * Add memory dump command in virt launcher server
 * Add virtctl command to execute memory-dump with existing pvc
+* Add remove memory dump virtctl command
 * Extend the virtctl command to support on-demand creation of PVC
-* Add remove memory dump virtctl command
-* Support block pvc for the dump (?)